Scar1109/Y2S1-OOP-Lab-Sheet-Tutorial-PastPaper-Answers/README.md

 # Y2S1-OOP-Lab-Sheet-Tutorial-Answers
-Answers for Y2S1 OOP Lab sheets an Tutorials at SLIIT.
+Answers for Y2S1 OOP Lab sheets, Tutorials and Pastpapers at SLIIT.

 <h2>How to Contribute</h2>